exercism/python/concepts/decorators/about.md

 ```

 The `@decorator` syntax is syntactic sugar or a shorthand for calling the _decorating function_ and passing the _decorated function_ to it as an argument.
-Following are examples of alternative ways for setting a decorator:
+Following are examples of alternative ways for calling a decorator:

 ```python
 def function():